rowanam/ml-mildew-detection-cherry-leaves/README.md

 **Hypothesis: The central portions of the images are more likely to contain only leaf surface without the background, and in this portion powdery mildew leaf images will display greater variability than the centers of the healthy images.**

 * Following variability analyses related to the previous hypothesis, it was found that variability was not greater in the powdery mildew images when using the entire images.
-Since this may be due to differences in the background and not the leaves themselves, a further hypothesis was tested.
+Since this could be due to differences in the background and not the leaves themselves (see the Project Limitations section below), a further hypothesis was tested.
 From visually inspecting the images, the leaves tend to be centered and take up most of the images.
 Therefore, narrowing the study to only the central portions, for example approximately the central thirds, of the images is more likely to capture only the leaf surfaces without the background.
 It is hypothesized that these portions of the images will contain greater variability in powdery mildew leaf images.
 * This can be validated through:
     - observing the color distributions in these portions of the images and comparing them to the full images
     - comparing variability within the images between the two classes, with the analysis restricted to (approximately) the central thirds of the images